pandey-ankit/WebLogic-Basic-Lab/README.md

 Once we collected information about the IP of the VM where we will start WebLogic Server in that step you will connect to that VM (through SSH) and download (pull) image that contains the binaries of WebLogic and some sample domain confirguration.
 After this you will start Admin Server from sample WebLogic domain and you will try to open WebLogic Admin console to verify that the Admin server is up and running.

-- Right Click on Luna Desktop and Click on Open Terminal Here.
+a.
+Right Click on Luna Desktop and Click on Open Terminal Here.

 ![](images/9.png)

-- Connect to VM as opc user using SSH
+b.
+Connect to VM as opc user using SSH

 ```bash
 ssh -i ../.ssh/id_rsa opc@[REPLACE_THIS_WITH_THE_Public_Ip_Of_Instance]